pbarcadia/info/README.md

 `If your message doesn't get read the first time, please retype your message again or use TTS to get my attention`

-+ Streaming isn't an easy thing to do.
++ :dove: Streaming isn't an easy thing to do.
 My eyes are constantly looking between three or more different monitors; reading chat, playing a game, making sure that audio / text to speech / video and the stream is still working properly across two different computers and two different capture cards.
 I'm basically running a television station all by myself.
 Please be a patient and understanding viewer and it will be greatly rewarded.

 `Don't bring in alts to evade timeout`

 + I timed you out for a reason, your alt will get banned, and then your main account.

+`Don't ask to be a moderator`

++ I don't need many moderators, but if I were to ask someone to be my moderator, it certainly won't be someone who begs for it, especially if you haven't been around for very long.

 # Contact

 ## Social